1974–75 Philadelphia Flyers season

-The 1974–75 Philadelphia Flyers season was the Philadelphia Flyers eighth season in the National Hockey League (NHL).
+The 1974–75 Philadelphia Flyers season was the franchise's eighth season in the National Hockey League (NHL).
 The Flyers repeated as Stanley Cup champions.
 The 1974–75 Flyers were the last Stanley Cup champion to be composed entirely of Canadian players.

-As of 2025, this remains the most recent season where the Flyers won the Stanley Cup.
-As the Flyers have lost 6 straight Stanley Cup Finals appearance since (1976, 1980, 1985, 1987, 1997, 2010).
+As of 2025, this remains the most recent season where the Flyers won the Stanley Cup as the Flyers have lost six Stanley Cup Final series in 1976, 1980, 1985, 1987, 1997 and 2010.

 Regular season

 In 1974–75, Dave Schultz topped his mark from the previous season by setting an NHL record for penalty minutes (472 in all).
 Bobby Clarke's efforts earned him his second Hart Trophy and Bernie Parent was the lone recipient of the Vezina Trophy.
 The Flyers as a team improved their record slightly with a mark of 51–18–11, the best record in the league.